-Payments support land consolidation projects undertaken by the central and local governments under Agricultural Comprehensive Development Funds and Projects.
+Budgetary expenditures to support land consolidation projects undertaken by the central and local governments under Agricultural Comprehensive Development Funds and Projects.
 Following consultations with the Chinese experts, 50% of amounts budgeted for this programme have been allocated to category B2 (Based on fixed capital formation) and 50% to category J4 (Farm restructuring).
-Source: Ministry of Finance (MOF), People's Republic of China, Outlay Documents of the Ministry of Finance.